masa-finance/docs/docs/developers/identity-contracts/SoulName.md

 Sets the URI of the smart contract metadata

-*The caller must have the owner to call this function*
+*The caller must have the admin to call this function*

 #### Parameters